 The Hungarian film industry went through several crises in its history, delivering products and movies going from bad to worse throughout the 1990s.
 In 2003, there was however at last a glimmer of hope.
 Antal Nimrod, a Los Angeles-born Hungarian film director, made a particular maneuver and brought his Hollywood-style skills to Hungary, offering to the domestic audience the humorous and dark psychological thriller Control.

 Nimrod’s film presents a uniquely Hungarian, fictitious but embarrassingly familiar world about fifty meters below the surface, a place where time has stopped somewhere in the 1980s and the smell of vehicle oil and cheap coffee mixes with the stench of human urine: the Budapest metro.

-In this ruthless underground world, a sinister, leather-coated serial killer adds the horror element to the film, terrorizing the metro passengers by pushing them under the arriving metro to satisfy his appetite for murder and lust for blood.
-With this storyline, the director brings up the hidden fear of many of us commuters that, perhaps, one day his or her life may end under the rail wheels.
+In this ruthless underground world, a sinister, leather-coated serial killer adds the horror element to the film, terrorizing metro passengers by pushing them under the arriving train to satisfy his appetite for murder and lust for blood.
+With this simple and efficient storyline, the director brings up the hidden fear of many of us commuters that, perhaps, one day his or her life may end on the rail tracks.

 Fighting your inner demons

-Bulcsu’s personal struggle provides for the film’s psychological motif, his nightmares suggest that he has an oppressed and schizophrenic animal side locked inside of his mind.
-Perhaps his reason to move down was to fight his other identity before he unintentionally murders someone on the surface.
+Bulcsu’s personal struggle provides for the film’s psychological motif, his nightmares suggest that he has an oppressed and schizophrenic animal side locked inside his mind.
+Perhaps his reason to move down was to fight his conflicting identity before it got out of control.